mathewgomas-alfred/mathewgomas.io/reference_manual/filters/blur.rst

 ====

 The blur filters are used to smoothen out the hard edges and details in the images.
 The resulting image is blurry. below is an example of a blurred image.
-The image of Kiki on right is the result of blur filter applied to the image on left
+The image of Kiki on right is the result of blur filter applied to the image on left.

 .. image:: /images/filters/Blur.png